korshunad/frontendForBeginners/src/pages/frontend.md

 <br/>

-##What else do Front End Developers do?
+i##What else do Front End Developers do?

 While they do design and code the visual aspect of a website, in additional, they perform other tasks as well:
 <ul style="line-height: 2;">